AutoInt: Automatic Integration for Fast Neural Volume Rendering: Related Work

 The method closest to our application is neural radiance fields (NeRF)~\cite{mildenhall2020nerf}.
-NeRF is a neural rendering framework that uses an implicit volume representation combined with a neural volume renderer to achieve state-of-the-art image quality for view synthesis tasks.
+NeRF is a neural rendering framework that combines a volume represented by a coordinate-based network with a neural volume renderer to achieve state-of-the-art image quality for view synthesis tasks.
 Specifically, NeRF uses ReLU-based multilayer perceptrons (MLPs) with a positional encoding strategy to represent 3D scenes.
 Rendering an image from such a representation is done by evaluating the volume rendering equation~\cite{max1995optical}, which requires integrating along rays passing through the neural volume parameterized by the MLP.
 This integration is performed using Monte Carlo sampling, which requires hundreds of forward passes through the MLP for each ray.
 However, this procedure is extremely slow, requiring days to train a representation of a single scene from multi-view images.
 Rendering a frame from a pre-optimized representation requires tens of seconds to minutes.

 Here, we leverage automatic integration, or AutoInt, to significantly speed up the evaluation of integrals along rays.
-AutoInt reduces the number of network queries required to evaluate integrals (e.g., using Monte Carlo sampling) from hundreds to just two.
-For neural volume rendering we demonstrate that this achieves a greater than 10$\times$ speed up in rendering time.
+AutoInt reduces the number of network queries required to evaluate integrals (e.g., using Monte Carlo sampling) from hundreds to just two, greatly speeding up inference for neural rendering.

 \paragraph{Integration Techniques.}